menzel/nopeak/README.md

 ### combine_profiles.py

-Combines two profile files as produced by NoPeak PROFILE by adding values for each qmer.
+Combines two profile files as produced by NoPeak PROFILE by adding values for each k-mer.
 Prints the resulting profile to stdout.
 Use with caution because the profiles are only normalized over read count and could have problems with profiles that have different fragment lengths.